MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ai-applications.md

 ## How are Cognitive Services and Azure Machine Learning (AML) similar?

-Both have the end-goal of applying artificial intelligence (AI) to enhance business operations, though how each provides this in the respective offerings is different.
+Both have the end-goal of applying AI to enhance business operations, though how each provides this in the respective offerings is different.
 Generally, the audiences are different:

 - Cognitive Services are for developers without machine-learning experience.